pivotal-cf/spring-cloud-sso-connector/README.md

 ### Sample Apps

-Sample apps are at https://github.com/pivotal-cf/identity-sample-apps
+Sample apps using this connector are available at https://github.com/pivotal-cf/identity-sample-apps